The Monitoring → Dashboard section is designed to display summaries of all the important information.

 |Cancel dashboard changes.|

-Permissions to dashboards for regular and Zabbix Admin users are limited in the following way:
+Permissions to dashboards for regular and Zabbix Admin users since Zabbix 3.4.2 are limited in the following way:

 Clicking on a host in the Problems widget brings up the host menu.
-It includes links to custom scripts, inventory, latest data, problems, graphs and screens for the host.
+It includes links to custom scripts, latest data, triggers, inventory, graphs and screens for the host.

 The host menu is accessible by clicking on a host in several other frontend sections:

-The problem event popup includes the list of problem events for this trigger and, if defined, the trigger description and a clickable URL.
+Rolling a mouse over Problem-Severity in the Problems widget brings up the trigger event popup.
+It includes a list of events and, if defined, the trigger description and a clickable URL.